-The only genuine rival in the open source community for InDesign is Scribus, which works almost exactly the same way that InDesign does.
+The only genuine rival in the open-source community for InDesign is Scribus, which works almost exactly the same way that InDesign does.
 There are a couple other free desktop publishers, of course, but Adobe really cornered the market with InDesign when it comes to the features it offers.
-A team of developers also actively maintains Scribus, unlike some other open source software options, so they provide routine updates and bug fixes.
+A team of developers also actively maintains Scribus, unlike some other open-source software options, so they provide routine updates and bug fixes.

 Unfortunately, Scribus can’t open or save files from other publishing apps, so if you started a project in another one and want to move it over, you might be out of luck.
-But starting and finishing within the application is so similar to InDesign that you almost might as well be using the same program.
+But starting and finishing within the application are so similar to InDesign that you almost might as well be using the same program.

 Download Scribus here.